vitessio/website/content/en/docs/reference/features/recovery.md

 Here `zone1-101` is the tablet alias of a replica tablet in the shard that you want to back up.
-Note that you can also use `vtctlclient BackupShard` to just specify a keyspace and shard, and have Vitess choose the tablet to run the backup on for you, instead of having to specify the tablet alias explicitly.
+Note that you can also use `vtctlclient BackupShard` to just specify a keyspace and shard, and have Vitess choose the tablet to run the backup for you, instead of having to specify the tablet alias explicitly.

 To maintain continuous binlogs, you need to have a binlog server pointing to the master (or a replica, assuming that the replica is also maintaining its own binlogs, which is the default Vitess configuration).
 You can use [Ripple](https://github.com/google/mysql-ripple) as a binlog server, although there are other options; and you could use an existing MySQL server as well.

 If you use Ripple, you will need to configure it yourself, and ensure you take care of the following: